-At our 2015 annual meeting of stockholders held on May 5, 2015, approximately 78.2% of the stockholders who voted on the "say-on-pay" proposal approved the compensation of our named executive officers, while approximately 18.3% voted against (with approximately 3.5% abstaining).
-In considering the results of this most recent advisory vote on executive compensation, our Compensation Committee concluded that the stockholder vote continues to reflect favorable stockholder support of the compensation paid to our named executive officers and the compensation philosophy and objectives of the Company.
+At our 2016 annual meeting of stockholders held on May 10, 2016, approximately 81.8% of the stockholders who voted on the "say-on-pay" proposal approved the compensation of our named executive officers, while approximately 15.2% voted against (with approximately 3% abstaining).
+In considering the results of this most recent advisory vote on executive compensation, the Compensation Committee concluded that the stockholder vote continues to reflect favorable stockholder support of the compensation paid to our named executive officers and the compensation philosophy and objectives of the Company.